Chris Phillips started JustHost.com back in 2002 in Glendale, California. Fast forward to 2012, and it was acquired by

 6. Improved Page Loading Times

 A previous 24-month review of their page loading times has finally shown above-average performance.

-JustHost has come in around 756ms, which is 16% faster than the 890ms industry average we’ve seen.
+JustHost has come in around 731ms, which is pretty good considering industry standards.

 If they keep up the good performance, then that’s good news because speed (or lack thereof) is one of the primary reasons people leave your site (without becoming a client or customer).
 Visitors bounce, page views fall, conversions take a hit, and customer satisfaction across the board declines.